catseye/SixtyPical/doc/SixtyPical.md

 *   It is illegal if src is not initialized.
 *   It is illegal if any location initialized at the end of the true-branch is not initialized at the end of the false-branch, and vice versa.

+The sense of the test can be inverted with `not`.

 ### repeat ###